-This example shows the output listed under the it_container_admin-listservices command.
-The ACTIVATED state indicates that both services are running.
+This example shows the output listed under the it_container_admin -listservices command.
+The ACTIVATED service state indicates that a service is running and accepting requests.
 In this example, the -port option is used to contact a container server that was already started on port 2222.